ragng-dohng/cse15l-lab-reports/lab-5-report.md

 We would do similarly for the other directories.

 ### Future Plans
-Downloaded files automatically categorize themself into the existing directory.
+Downloaded files automatically categorize themself into the existing directories within the Downloads folder.
 I imagine this would require a script utilizing if-statements.

 ### Outside Sources
 https://www.baeldung.com/linux/awk-command-nf-variable